Kindergarten is a big change young children face. Learn how to prepare your child for kindergarten to help them adjust to a new school.

 Buy child-safe scissors, along with sturdy, thick paper.
 Have her cut straight lines across the paper, or you can draw shapes she can cut out.
 As always, make it fun!
 For instance, you can make crafts and glue the pieces she cuts onto another piece of paper or poster.

 Turn-taking, listening, and following the rules are important social skills in kindergarten.

-If your child has siblings, cousins, or play mates, guide him through proper social conducts.
+If your child has siblings, cousins, or playmates, guide her through proper social situations.
 Don’t force them to share, but encourage turn-taking and playing together as an alternative.

-Enforce good listening, so that if someone is talking, he has to wait his turn before speaking.
-And acknowledge him when he follows rules and instructions.
+Enforce good listening, so that if someone is talking, she has to wait her turn before speaking.
+Acknowledge her when she follows rules and instructions.

-And remind him to be kind.
-He’ll meet many new people—some nice, others not.
-Some might show familiar and common traits, while others will feel like a culture shock.
+Remind her to be kind.
+She’ll meet many new people—some nice, others not.
+She might see familiar and common traits in some, while others might be a culture shock.

 Explain that it’s fine to disagree, to feel hurt, and even to feel frustrated, but we can’t be mean.
-Teach him coping methods like telling someone “stop,” walking away, or telling an adult.
+Teach her coping methods like telling someone “stop,” walking away, or telling an adult.

 And as always, teach empathy.
-Mention other people’s emotions and how they relate to his.
-Remind him to put himself in other people’s shoes and think about what they must feel like.
-And say how his actions can affect others around him.
+Mention other people’s emotions and how they relate to hers.
+Remind her to put herself in other people’s shoes and think about what they might be feeling.
+And describe how her actions can affect others around her.

 6. Sleep (and wake up) early